 Aldrovandi Villa Borghese *****

-Another location, another atmosphere, this time I’m taking you to one of Rome’s most sought-after districts, the District of Pinciano.
+Welcome to one of Rome’s most sought-after districts, the District of Pinciano.
 We are right next to the beautiful park which houses the famous Villa Borghese.
 The Aldrovandri Villa Borghese ***** is one of the city’s sweetest Kids Friendly houses.
 From this charming former convent, children will be able to enjoy themselves to the fullest at the Borghese Park, and parents will only be a stone’s throw from the Borghese Gallery and the National Museum of Modern Art.

 The decoration incorporates all the codes of Italian luxury, by combining modern comfort to the décor.
 The rooms and suites are of a suitable size, and the hotel has 3 superb Family Suites with pleasant views over the green gardens and the swimming pool.
 A small welcome gift awaits the children, and in the bathroom, dedicated toiletries are on offer for them.
 All baby equipment is, of course, available on request at the reception and baby strollers can be borrowed.